 Joseph was treated the same as an employee with a non-work related neck injury.
 No employee would be allowed back to work until he or she was cleared by a doctor.

-An injured worker who wins a 132a claim will receive a one-half increase in compensation up to $10,000.
+Under California employment law, if you win a 132a claim, you will receive a one-half increase in compensation up to $10,000.

 The term “compensation” refers to permanent disability.
-An injured worker who receives permanent disability can obtain one-half of the dollar value of the permanent disability for 132a discrimination.
-But the total amount cannot exceed $10,000.
+If you receive permanent disability, you can obtain one-half of the dollar value of the permanent disability for 132a discrimination.
+Though the total amount cannot exceed $10,000.

-Permanent disability is a dollar value of an injured worker’s permanent loss of ability due to a work injury.
+Permanent disability is a dollar value of your permanent loss of ability due to a work injury.
 The disability level is determined by a percentage rating of each injured body part and assigning it a dollar value.14

 Example: Jill injures her hip at work.
 She is awarded permanent disability for the lasting damage to her hip worth $26,000.
 Jill also files a 132a claim because she was terminated after filing her workers’ compensation claim.